Agria Privacy Notice

 - Your Vet practice with information for one or several of the reasons set out below:

-- To allow them to up-date your records that your pet is insured with us
+- To allow them to up-date your records that your pet/horse is insured with us

-- To discuss any claims that you have or are potentially going to submit
+- To discuss any claims that you have, are potentially or have previously submitted

 - If you have a current policy